mprimi/notes/content/topics/monopoly-ouropoly/index.md

 ---
-title: From Monopoly to Ouropoly
+title: "From Monopoly to Ouropoly (2021)"
 PageIcon: "🎩"
 ---